 Education and Training

 While no college degree is necessary to start a career as a dog breeder, some breeders do have animal-related or business-related degrees.
-Degrees in areas such as animal science, animal reproduction, or biology may prove useful.
-Coursework for these degrees may include studying topics in anatomy, physiology, genetics, nutrition, reproduction, genetics, behavior, and production.
-Courses in marketing, advertising, communication, and technology are also beneficial for those who are running their own business venture.
+Degrees in areas such as animal science, reproduction, or biology may prove useful.
+Coursework for these degrees may include studying topics in anatomy, physiology, genetics, nutrition, reproduction, behavior, and production.
+Courses in marketing, advertising, communication, and technology are also beneficial for those who are running their own business ventures.

 Dog breeders should be well-versed in the standards, behavioral traits, and coat cuts that are desired for the breed.
 Many breeders are also groomers who acquire this skill either by attending a formal grooming school or learning as an apprentice from an experienced groomer.

 The salary for a dog breeder varies widely based on the number of litters their dogs produce per year, the quality of the breeding stock, the going rate for puppies of a particular breed, and the breeder’s reputation in the industry.
 Some breeds, such as new cross-bred dogs, command higher prices than others due to limited supply.
 Some breeders command higher prices because they have top-quality stock from championship lines, especially when they've demonstrated this at major shows such as the famed Westminster Dog Show.

 While it does not separate dog breeders from the more general category of animal breeders, the U.S. Department of Labor indicates that, as of 2018, animal breeders in the United States earn a median annual wage of $37,060.